CraigKnoblauch/button-cam/notes.md

 - [ ] If a user wants to go to a different section/subsection in the middle of an animation, the animation is interrupted by starting to find the shortest path animation to their destination
 - [ ] Pyramid smoothly animates to cubes rather than going all the way around.

+# The need for a module to manage a structure of AnimationActions
+Vision of a data structure to hold these animation actions and allow for seamless traversal is taking shape.
+I know that any movement will require a sequence of AnimationActions.
+Even the simplest move from one point to the next is technically a sequence of 1.
+I know that if I have a sequence of animation actions I need to play, I can apply the same modifications to each one.
+Such as `.setLoop(THREE.LoopOnce, 1)`.
+I know that I can have an animation play backwards by using `.setEffectiveTimeScale(-1)`.

+**Do I actually know below?
+I haven't experimented with that yet**
+- [ ] I assume that if I have multiple animations to get through, I can have the mixer finished listener to call play on the next
+- [ ] I assume that if I want to get through multiple animations in the same timeframe as 1, I can decrease all of their timescales appropriately to get through all of them to the right total time.

 ## Chaining multiple animations together
 ```js
 const action1 = mixer.clipAction(c2.toNextClip)